glmck13/AlexaHomePi/README.md

 Note that the Lambda "Handler" entry is specified as <file name, w/o extension>.<function name>.
 So in the current instance this would be specified as "lambda_function.alexa_handler", since "lambda_function.py" is the name of the python file, and "alexa_handler" is the name of the method defined within the file that is invoked when "Charlie" is opened.

 ## HTTPS Home Server
 I configured an Apache web server on one of my Pi's to listen to port 8443 for HTTPS requests.
-This required that I edit a couple of the Apache configuration files as follows:
+First, I had to "a2enmod ssl", and afterwards edited a couple of the Apache configuration files as follows:

 ```
 diff ports.conf /etc/apache2